JonathanC13/MazeRobot/README.md

 - This repo was an early one to save a few things.

 -	Using an Arduino Nano controlled robot, designed and implemented decision making processes that used infrared and sonar sensors’ data so the robot could self-navigate a line following maze and an obstacle wall maze.
-  - Line following maze: Used 2 infrared sensors oriented down for navigation
+  <br/> - Line following maze: Used 2 infrared sensors oriented down for navigation
-  - Wall maze: Used 4 infrared sensors oriented parallel to the ground to detect the white walls and an ultra sound sensor oriented foward.
+  <br/> - Wall maze: Used 4 infrared sensors oriented parallel to the ground to detect the white walls and an ultra sound sensor oriented foward.<br/>
 -	The testing methods used were observing the robot’s behavior during specific situations and the sensor log output.

 # End Remark